Strengthening Safety & Quality

 • Strengthened training for mechanics and quality inspectors with an enhanced support system, including workplace coaches, peer trainers, and skill enhancement centers.

-• Added more than 550 hours of new curriculum to training programs, including quality proficiency, Safety Management System (SMS) Positive Safety Culture, and critical skills.
+• Added more than 600 hours of new curriculum to training programs, including quality proficiency and Safety Management System (SMS) Positive Safety Culture.

 • Digitized the foundational training system to strengthen employee performance tracking and their completion of critical tasks.